abhichall/abhichall/README.md

 - 🔭 I’m currently working on completing my Bachelors of Science at Rutgers University - New Brunswick
 - 💬 I am always looking to connect with new people!
 - 📫 How to reach me: sc2639@scarletmail.rutgers.edu
+- 💼 I am currently a SWE Intern @ Johnson & Johnson & will be @ J.P Morgan & Chase starting June of 2025
 - 📄 LinkedIn: https://www.linkedin.com/in/abhinav-challa-10a339216/

 <!--